 - Tap into opportunities to support faculty research and community-based work across Michigan, Detroit, Bolivia, Brazil, Ethiopia, South Africa, and throughout the U.S.

-- Must apply and be admitted to the Master of Urban and Regional Planning program at Taubman College for fall 2022 or fall 2023
+- Must apply and be admitted to the Master of Urban and Regional Planning program at Taubman College for fall 2023

 - U.S. citizen